Emilio Aguinaldo: Philippine Revolution

-President Aguinaldo at Malolos, Bulacan wearing the Rayadillo uniform and in horseback, with the Aguirre sword, the trophy of Battle of Imus.
+President Aguinaldo at Malolos, Bulacan wearing the Rayadillo uniform and in horseback, with the Aguirre sword, a trophy of the Battle of Imus.
 Circa 1898.

 On January 1, 1895, Aguinaldo became a Freemason, joining Pilar Lodge No. 203, Imus, Cavite by the codename "Colon".

 On March 7, 1895, Santiago Alvarez, whose father was a Capitan Municipal (Mayor) of Noveleta, encouraged Aguinaldo to join the "Katipunan", a secret organization led by Andrés Bonifacio that was dedicated to the expulsion of the Spanish and the independence of the Philippines through armed force.
 Aguinaldo joined the organization and used the nom de guerre Magdalo in honor of Mary Magdalene.
 The local chapter of Katipunan in Cavite was established and named Sangguniang Magdalo, and Aguinaldo's cousin Baldomero Aguinaldo was appointed leader.

 The Katipunan-led Philippine Revolution against the Spanish began in the last week of August 1896 in San Juan del Monte (now part of Metro Manila).
 However, Aguinaldo and other Cavite rebels initially refused to join in the offensive for lack of arms.
 Bonifacio and other rebels were forced to resort to guerrilla warfare, but Aguinaldo and the Cavite rebels won major victories in carefully planned and well-timed set-piece battles and temporarily drove the Spanish out of their area.
 On August 31, 1896, Aguinaldo started the assault by beginning as a skirmish to the full-blown revolt Kawit Revolt.
 He marched with his army of bolomen to the town center of Kawit.
 Prior to the battle, Aguinaldo had strictly ordered his men not to kill anyone in his hometown.
 Upon his men's arrival at the town center, the guards, armed with Remingtons and unaware of the preceding events, were caught completely by surprise and surrendered immediately.
 The guns there were captured by the Katipuneros, and the revolt was a major success for Aguinaldo and his men.
 Later that afternoon, they raised the Magdalo flag at the town hall to a large crowd of people from Kawit that had assembled after it heard of the city's liberation.

 The Magdalo faction of the Katipunan, which also operated in Cavite under Gen. Aguinaldo, used flags similar to those used by the Magdiwang faction and featuring a white sun with a red baybayin symbol for Ka.

 The symbol has recently been revived by a breakaway group of army officers to show the end of war with Spain after the peace agreement.
 The flag became the first official banner of the revolutionary forces and was blessed in a crowd celebrating at Imus.
 Aguinaldo referred to this flag in his proclamation of October 31, 1896: "Filipino people!!
 The hour has arrived to shed blood for the conquest of our liberty.
 Assemble and follow the flag of the Revolution – it stands for Liberty, Equality and Fraternity."